 On January 25 a big winter storm warning was issued for our area.
-I went out and bought couple of years ago and tramped through the about eighty dollars worth of foodstuffs and bottled water.
+I went out and bought about eighty dollars worth of foodstuffs and bottled water.
 The storm was scheduled to hit late Monday night.
 Tuesday I got up to some snow and ice, but not too bad for driving.

 When I came home Tuesday afternoon I was very glad to get the car parked in something resembling a straight line.
 I got out of the car and scrambled into the house through the gauntlet of freezing rain.
 Through the day conditions steadily worsened.
-By Thursday morning the trees were covered in
+By Thursday morning the trees were covered in shining blankets of ice which doubled many of them over.
+All over Louisville the snap, crackle, and gunshot-like pop of overburdened branches became a commonplace sound.

-All across the state some 607,000 people,

-- Lisa I were among the lucky few who continued to live with modern conveniences.
-Ours flickered That Sunday, Lane's End Farm had an several times but always came back in a very members in harder-hit areas and was unable to reach them due to technical difficulties.
+All across the state some 607,000 people, seven thousand more than Ike put back in frontier days, lost their power.
+Joe, Grant and I were among the lucky few who continued to live with modern conveniences.
+Ours flickered several times but always came back in a very few seconds.
+We suffered only the inconvenience of losing cable.
+The worst part of this for me came when I tried to call family members in harder-hit areas and was unable to reach them due to technical difficulties.

-Thursday Joe had to go out to get his One of the stallions, albeit not one of the prescriptions.
-It took us and five very kind boyfriend's car.
+Thursday Joe had to go out to get his prescriptions.
+It took us and five very kind neighbors to get the car out onto the street.
+Afterwards I helped one of them shovel off her boyfriend's car.
 I had a surprisingly good time doing it.